stevetasticsteve/django-lexicon/README.md

 - Libre office can contact the update server and see updated oxt packages, but downloading them fails.
 - The save method on the models that updates the version number should only change if the tok ples changes, and it should only go up a single version number on import
 - Pagination doesn't work in main view, htmx request doesn't have pagination info attached.
-- Validation runs twice for word updates.
+- When saving a paradigm a button appears for a split second under the grid.

 ## UI
 - The header looks off on mobile